mrmagicbg/rf-lab/README.md

 ### Decoding Captured Data

-Current implementation captures raw packets.
-Future enhancements:
-- Manchester decoder for TPMS data
+This repository includes a basic packet logger and a simple Manchester decoder for TPMS captures (see `CC1101/rx_profile_demo.cpp`).
+Future enhancements include:
 - OOK pulse-width decoder for IT+
 - CRC validation and error correction
 - Higher-level protocol parsers